 Change Management was vital for winning.
-Surprisingly, the management style was what changed, not tactics or new technology.
+Surprisingly, the management style changed, not tactics or new technology.

-It is essential to recognise that a mental model is only a representation of reality rather than reality itself.
+Recognising that a mental model is only a representation of reality rather than reality itself is essential.
 When we tell individuals to “think beyond the box,” we ask them to throw their mental models.

 These models become problematic when they no longer mirror reality and stifle original thought.
 Technology had a role in both the problem and the solution.
 But the organisation’s cultural shift made it possible for the Task Force to use it effectively.

 Most of today’s management models were created during the industrial era.
 At this time, it was possible to break down complicated systems (with many moving parts) into linear, predictable, and measurable interconnections.

 However, in today’s dynamic, networked world, we regularly deal with complex systems with so many interconnections that a bit of change in one component can have a non-linear impact on many other elements, affecting many more elements.
 Even if you can find correlations, it is unclear what cause (s) would lead to the non-linear escalation.

 We have moved from data-poor but fairly predictable settings to data-rich, uncertain ones.General Stanley McChrystal – Teams of Teams

 The environment created by complexity is fundamentally different from the tough challenges of the past.
 Despite improved tracking and measuring capabilities, complexity implies that the world has grown far less predictable.